First off, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.

 Bottom line:Always ask the manufacturer how their proteins and other ingredients are processed.
 Click To Tweet

-How to Find the Healthiest Protein Powders: What Health Experts Say
+How to Find the Best Protein Powders: What Health Experts Say

-I asked several health and wellness gurus, “What’s your advice for finding the best plant based protein powder?”
+I asked several health and wellness gurus, “What are the top things you advise people to look for when choosing protein powders?”
 Here’s what they said:

 America’s Holistic Heart Doc, University Professor, Founder, The Kahn Center for Cardiac Longevity